 RIDOC Policy 1.13-1 "Limited English Proficiency (LEP) Individuals", effective date 2/16/2015, identifies that a Departmental LEP Coordinator is identified to oversee and direct language services, including applicable contracts and provides meaningful access for LEP person to the services and benefits of all programs and activities.
 This person is to maintain contracts, identify training needs to facility LEP Monitors and staff, and implement a system for receiving and responding to complaints by staff, inmates or other of ineffective language assistance measures.
 Each Warden is responsible for identifying a facility LEP Monitor who is responsible for the coordination of all LEP services in the facility.
 The LEP Monitor is responsible for being familiar with resources both internal and contracted vendors, serve as the point of contact for the provision of services by disseminating necessary information to applicable staff and assisting staff in scheduling needed services, ensures signage is available both in English and Spanish, work with the LEP Coordinator to identify needs and strategies for meeting those needs, and ensuring that data on all interactions with LEP persons is maintained and provided to the LEP Coordinator.
 This policy also requires staff to make all efforts to identify an individual's primary language through materials provided by the contracted vendor which ask an individual to point to their language.
-These materials are made available on the RIDOC intranet.

 Interviews with staff found that there are certified staff throughout the agency that can be called upon to provide interpretation when needed, including American Sign Language, and they are aware of how to access an interpreter.
-The majority of the staff knew that there was a phone center that could be called for interpreter services, if needed.
+There is information available in both English and Spanish (the most common LEP language).
 However, an interview with the committing staff found that there is no process in place to identify inmates who have a disability that would require alternative PREA resources upon intake unless it was clearly visible.

-Information in both English and Spanish was present in the units during the tour, and is provided at intake to inmates.
-This auditor interviewed an inmate identified as Limited English Proficient.
-The facility provided an interpreter who was on duty at the time of the audit.
-There did not appear to be any restriction of the inmate's information due to the interpreter being an employee of the agency.
-The inmate stated that when she first arrived, she was provided the PREA brochure and saw the video, in both English and Spanish.
-She stated that an officer helped to translate the information so she could understand.
+Information in both English and Spanish was present in the units during the tour.
+In an interview with an inmate who was Limited English Proficient and with the aid of a staff member who spoke Spanish, he reported that Spanish information was made available in the unit but during the intake he did not receive the Spanish version of the brochure.
+The facility reported no instances where inmate interpreters were utilized in the past twelve (12) months to provide assistance.